-Brisbane, the state capital of Queensland boasts a mild, sub-tropical climate and the channels the laid-back attitude that Australians are known for.
+Brisbane, the state capital of Queensland boasts a mild, sub-tropical climate and channels the laid-back attitude that Australians are known for.
 Caught between tourist destinations, the Gold Coast and the Great Barrier Reef, Brisbane is often overlooked as a destination in its own right.
 So what is there for a visitor to do in Brisbane and its surrounds?
 Plenty.

 You could be excused for thinking of Brisbane, as the poorer little sister of Sydney and Melbourne.
 Certainly, when I was growing up there, Brisbane culture began with rugby league and ended with XXXX Beer.
 The River City, as Brisbane is known, has long been considered an oversized country town.